GaloisInc/BESSPIN-Lando/lobot-core/docs/UserGuide.md

 ```
 $ lobot -e abc_set enum.lobot

 Instance 1:
   {}
-Press enter to see the next instance

 Instance 2:
   {A}
-Press enter to see the next instance

 Instance 3:
   {A, B}
-Press enter to see the next instance

 Instance 4:
   {A, B, C}
-Press enter to see the next instance

 Instance 5:
   {B, C}
-Press enter to see the next instance

 Instance 6:
   {C}
-Press enter to see the next instance

 Instance 7:
   {A, C}
-Press enter to see the next instance

 Instance 8:
   {B}
-Press enter to see the next instance

 Enumerated all 8 valid instances, generated 0 invalid instances
 ```